-- 1 Assess the impact of changes in domestic and foreign political and economic situations and the trend of government policies on financial business operations. - (2) Predict the impact of domestic and foreign funds, exchange rates, interest rate trends, and other relevant financial indicators on the Group's business operations. - 3 Assess the Group's operating performance, capital position, asset and liability risk position, and interest rate sensitivity, as well as study and adjust the best ratio of various assets and liabilities. - 4 Assess the Group's pricing strategy for deposit and loan interest rates. - (5) Estimate the Group's future operating performance and moderately adjust the Group's business strategy. - (6) Matters assigned by the Board of Directors, Chairman, and Vice Chairman - (3) Credit Review Committee
+- (1) Assess the impact of changes in domestic and foreign political and economic situations and the trend of government policies on financial business operations. - (2) Predict the impact of domestic and foreign funds, exchange rates, interest rate trends, and other relevant financial indicators on the Group's business operations. - 3 Assess the Group's operating performance, capital position, asset and liability risk position, and interest rate sensitivity, as well as study and adjust the best ratio of various assets and liabilities. - 4 Assess the Group's pricing strategy for deposit and loan interest rates. - (5) Estimate the Group's future operating performance and moderately adjust the

-(Reviewed only, not audited in accordance with the auditing standards generally accepted in the ROC) (In Thousands of New Taiwan Dollars, unless otherwise specified)
+(Reviewed only, not audited in accordance with the auditing standards generally accepted in the ROC)